What to Do in Bucharest in One Day: The Best Things to Do in BucharestRomania

 The area surrounding Lipscani Street has been given new life in the form of an entertainment district that reminds me of what I always imagined Berlin would feel like–charming, pretty, somewhat regal, but also a bit gritty and quirky.

-Today, the area is flourishing: bars, restaurants, shops, and cafes burst out in all directions, making it a great place to wander.
+Today, the area is flourishing: bars, restaurants, cafes, and and shops full of Romanian souvenirs burst out in all directions, making it a great place to wander.

 Taste Romanian food & wine.

 Sausage.
 Barbeque.
 Pork anything.
 Cheese.
 Wine.
 Vegetables.
 More wine.
 More meat.

 Romanians and Texans would get along quite well when it comes to cuisine–though the spices aren’t exactly the same and Texans are inclined to prefer beer to wine, we definitely noticed many similarities–which was good, because Jeremy was desperately craving Texas barbeque by the time we got to Romania!

 We didn’t have a bad meal in Romania, but some spots that stuck out were Gastronomika, La Mama, Pescarus (still can’t forget their cheese-stuffed sausage), and Tasting Room Gastro Wine Bar.

 Shop Wine Tasting Tours in Bucharest!